databricks-industry-solutions/security-analysis-tool/docs/setup.md

      <summary>AWS instructions</summary>
      Create username secret and password secret of administrative user id and password  as  "user" and "pass" under the above "sat_scope" scope using Databricks Secrets CLI

-       *  Create secret for master account username
+       *  Input your Databricks account console admin username to store it in a the secret store
            ```
            databricks --profile e2-sat secrets put --scope sat_scope --key user
            ```

-       *  Create secret for master account password
+       *  Input your Databricks account console admin account password to store it in a the secret store

            ```
            databricks --profile e2-sat secrets put --scope sat_scope --key pass